dx-ted-emea/azure-tessel/labs/event-hub/README.md

 ### Connecting Tessel to the new created EventHub

 Now call the EventHub from our Tessel to ingest data.
 The sample code is located in the [tessel](tessel) folder.
-Open the file "blinky-EventHub.js"

-Examine the code and replace the following values with the values of your EventHub:
+* Open the file [blinky-EventHub.js](tessel/blinky-EventHub.js), examine the code and replace the following values with the values of your EventHub:
 * namespace
 * hubname (If you created the EventHub with the provided C# code it's: 'eventhubcreatedwithcode')
+* deviceName (this is an identifier for your device)
 * eventHubAccessKeyName (If you created the EventHub with the provided C# code it's: 'EventHubKey')

 In order to secure the communication with the EventHub we have to provide a so called "Shared Access Signature Token" in each request from the Tessel to the EventHub.
 You can create such a "Shared Access Signature Token" with the Node.js application which is provided [tessel](tessel) folder.

-* Open the file "CreateSASToken.js" and provide the same values for namespace, hubname, eventHubAccessKeyName AND eventHubAccessKey that you used in the blinky-EventHub.js.
+* Open the file [CreateSASToken.js](tessel/CreateSASToken.js)" and provide the same values that you used in the blinky-EventHub.js for
+	* namespace
+	* hubname
+	* deviceName
+	* eventHubAccessKeyName

+	* eventHubAccessKey
 	If you don't remember the key you can find the value for eventHubAccessKey in the Azure portal (See: 'Copy the "PRIMARY KEY" and store it for further usage')

 * In the console run the Node.Js application: